Switzerland Family Vacation Scaled

 Interlaken Boat Cruise

-An Interlaken boat ride is a great way to explore the beautiful landscape of Switzerland.
-From the boat, you can take in the stunning scenery of Lake Thun between Interlaken and Thun.
+An Interlaken boat ride is a great way to explore the beautiful Lake Thun.

-The boat also passes iconic Swiss landmarks like Jungfrau Mountain, the Eiger, and the Mönch.
+The boat also passes Swiss landmarks like Jungfrau Mountain, the Eiger, and the Mönch.
 You can also spot the beautiful Thunersee and Brienzersee lakes.
-The cruise also stops at several charming towns, including Interlaken, Thun, and Spiez.
+The cruise also stops at several ch arming towns, including Interlaken, Thun, and Spiez.

 The Oberland Pass from Swiss Travel Passes includes some of the lake cruises.